Dedicated to all the groups and people who were part of the West Midlands music scene in the 1960s.

 There has never been a decade before or since, that has produced so much innovation and creativity regarding the development of popular music.
 This was particularly true in Britain where the 'Mersey Sound' led by The Beatles and others, would ensure that British popular music would have a far-reaching influence on the rest of the world.
 The 1950s may have lit the fuse in terms of rock 'n' roll, but the 1960s was certainly the explosion.
-In light of this, the period may be termed as the "Big Bang" because of the long and continuing influence that the 1960s has had on the development of music in subsequent decades.
+In light of this, the period may be described as a "Big Bang" because of the long and continuing influence that the 1960s has had on the development of music in subsequent decades.

-The term 'Brum Beat' or 'Brumbeat' originated in the early 1960s in the wake of the famous 'Mersey Sound' (later incorrectly described as "Mersey Beat") that came out of Liverpool and was spearheaded by such well known groups as The Beatles and Gerry and the Pacemakers.
-(Mersey Beat was actually the name of the famous Liverpool publication founded by Bill Harry - see www.mersey-beat.com).
+The term "Brum Beat" or "Brumbeat" originated in the early 1960s in the wake of the famous "Mersey Sound" (later incorrectly described as "Mersey Beat") that came out of Liverpool and was spearheaded by such well known groups as The Beatles and Gerry and the Pacemakers.
+(Mersey Beat was actually the name of the famous Liverpool music scene and entertainment newspaper founded by Bill Harry - see www.mersey-beat.com)

 Some of the bands listed in the MAIN INDEX (such as the ones mentioned above) will be well known to most music fans and much information can be found about them, but for many of the others, little is known although they were still very much a part of the scene from which a lot of famous names have emerged.
 With this in mind, I encourage anyone who was a part of the West Midlands music scene in the 1960s or even an observer or interested researcher like myself, to e-mail me at: firstname.lastname@example.org if you have stories or information you would like to share in order to help set the record straight.

-www.brumbeat.net should be regarded as a 'work in progress' and will be updated periodically.
+www.brumbeat.net should be regarded as a "work in progress" and will be updated periodically.

 Many thanks to Mike Lavender and Laurie Hornsby at TGM Ltd. for allowing some of the images that appear in the book Brum Rocked! to be used on this site.
-Thanks also to those who have submitted previously unpublished photos from their private collections.
+Thanks also to all those who have submitted previously unpublished photos from their private collections.